vallabh-13/Highly-available-aws-architecture/README.md

 ## 📌 Project Overview

 This Terraform-based project provisions a fault-tolerant, production-grade web hosting stack on AWS.
-It includes EC2 instances behind an Auto Scaling Group and Application Load Balancer (ALB), a Multi-AZ RDS database layer, DNS failover via Route 53, and shared storage using Amazon EFS.
+It includes EC2 instances behind an Auto Scaling Group and Application Load Balancer (ALB), a Multi-AZ RDS database layer, Route 53 - Simple Routing, and shared storage using Amazon EFS.
 The architecture is designed for high availability, scalability, and resilience—aligned with AWS's Reliability Pillar.

 ---
 ## 🖼️ Diagram